POSSIBLE TREATMENT OPTIONS FOR COVID-19

 - Tolcilizumab (Actemra®): This is a mAb treatment for adults and children (2 years of age and older) who are receiving corticosteroids and who require supplemental oxygen, a ventilator, or ECMO.
 Actemra may decrease the risk of death for people in the hospital with COVID-19.

-- Remdesivir: This antiviral treatment is also known as Veklury.
-It is for people staying in the hospital and people who are not in the hospital.
-Remdesivir must be given within 7 days after first symptoms of COVID-19 appear.
+- Veklury (remdesivir): This antiviral treatment is for people staying in the hospital and people who are not in the hospital.
+Veklury must be given within 7 days after first symptoms of COVID-19 appear.

 Talk to your healthcare professional about treatment options.
 Your healthcare professional will know the best option for you based on your symptoms and your health history.
 They will help you get these treatments if appropriate.
 Your healthcare professional will also have information on what location(s) you may need to visit if the treatment must be given by a healthcare professional.